kjhass/PublicKB/Compliance/Centurylink-HIPAA.md

 *	Utility Vaulting Service

 ## What is a HIPAA Compliant Data Center?
-CenturyLink adheres to the administrative, physical, and technical safeguards and standards set forth by the HITECH act and developed an enterprise-wide information security management program to help its customers meet their information security and compliance requirements.
-Below is a list of safeguards CenturyLink’s program incorporates based on the elements of the HIPAA Security Rule and HITECH.
+CenturyLink adheres to the administrative, physical, and technical safeguards and standards set forth by the HITECH Act and developed an enterprise-wide information security management program to help its customers meet their information security and compliance requirements.
+Below is a list of safeguards CenturyLink’s program incorporates based on the elements of the HIPAA Security Rule and HITECH Act.

 **Administrative Safeguards**
 *	*Security Management Process* - Identify and analyze potential risks to its colocation and managed services, and implement security measures that reduce risks and vulnerabilities to a reasonable and appropriate level.
 *	*Security Personnel* - Designate a security official who is responsible for developing and implementing its security policies and procedures.
-*	*Information Access Management* - Implement policies and procedures for authorizing access to the network and hosting environment only when such access is appropriate based on the user or recipient's role.
+*	*Information Access Management* - Implement policies and procedures for authorizing access to the network and hosting environment only when such access is appropriate based on the user's or recipient's role.
 *	*Workforce Training and Management* - Provide appropriate authorization and supervision of workforce members who work within its colocation and managed services.
-Train workforce members regarding its security policies and procedures, and applies appropriate sanctions against workforce members who violate its policies and procedures.
+Trains workforce members regarding its security policies and procedures, and applies appropriate sanctions against workforce members who violate its policies and procedures.
-*	*Contingency Planning* - Implement policies and procedures to guide response to emergencies or other occurrence that could affect normal operations.
+*	*Contingency Planning* - Implement policies and procedures to guide response to emergencies or other occurrences that could affect normal operations.
 *	*Evaluation* - Perform a periodic assessment of how well its security policies and procedures meet the requirements of the HIPAA Security Rule.
 *	*Business Associate Contracts* - Implement contractual terms, policies and procedures to insure that business associates will appropriately safeguard customer data and information.